 The company processes some four million litres of milk per year, mainly from the watershed of Lac Saint-Pierre, a region that produces a generous feed crop.

 The company imports European ultrafiltration technology, enabling—among other things—the production of lactose-free cheeses.

-Maison Riviera processes 28 million litres of milk per year.
-From the artisanal production of its early years, Maison Riviera and the Chalifoux family have maintained an attention to detail, an expert hand, and a connection to the land.
+From the artisanal production of its early years, Maison Riviera and the Chalifoux family have maintained an attention to detail, an expert hand, and a connection to the land, while modernizing their facilities.